wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

     (2) A person to whom subsection (1) applies must, within 14 days after the date on which notice of the removal, suspension, or requirement for endorsement is given to him or her, deliver to the Registrar any current annual practising certificate or interim practising certificate that he or she holds.

-    (3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $2,000 who, being required to comply with subsection (2), fails to comply with that subsection.
+    (3) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who, being required to comply with subsection (2), fails to comply with that subsection.

     Compare: 1995 No 95 s 59

+    Section 33(3): amended, on 1 July 2013, by [section 413][290] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 3
 Competence, fitness to practise, and quality assurance